-In order to achieve the overarching aim of SFA activities, it is critical that the military instrument is strongly supported by other national instruments of power headed by the political leadership.
+In order to achieve the overarching aim of SFA activities7, it is critical that the military instrument is strongly supported by other national instruments of power headed by the political leadership.
 When conducting activities focused on increasing capacity and capability of a partner nation's security sector and their related institutions, lessons learned highlighted the importance to consider not only the key factors of time and relationships.
 Other factors to consider include the commonality of interests between parties involved and the implications, in the short and long term, that the outcomes of these operations can have on national, regional and global balance.
+These are consequences that policymakers, as well as the military instrument, should be able to predict.
+They must also assess the kind and the extent of the support to be provided, whilst planning a clear and effective transition phase.
+All these considerations related to the complexity of such operations, in which several complex variables should be considered, from tactical to strategicpolitical, show how these efforts involve potential risks, pitfalls and problems.
+One major impediment, for example, is strictly tied to the difficulty of assessing a likely intricate global context and integrating a capacity building strategy in established or sensitive national and regional balances.
+There is a risk of agaravating or spreading conflict dynamics strengthening the "wrong" actors.

 Figure 2.
-Airborne training in favour of Nigerian paratroopers. www.difesa.it
+Airborne training in favour of Nigerian paratroopers.www.difesa.it